 The city of Nara is famous for its many shrines and temples, many of which date back to the 8th century when Nara was Japan’s first permanent capital.
 Eight locations are UNESCO World Heritage Sites.

 There are two rail lines that run between Kyoto and Nara: the JR Nara Line and the Kintetsu Kyoto Line.
-For a number of reasons the Kintetsu Kyoto Line is the most popular and if you don’t have a Japan Rail Pass this is the route you should use.
+For many visitors without a Japan Rail Pass, Kintetsu is the more practical route because Kintetsu Nara Station is closer to Nara Park and the main sightseeing area than JR Nara Station.
 Read our article on the Kintetsu Kyoto Line for Nara to find out more about this route.

-Train time: 35 – 50 minutes depending on the train
+Train time: about 35 – 50 minutes depending on the train

 Yoshino